enemonsieur/offis_repo/PROJECTS/OFFIS/Buildding a second brain.md

 **- Quantum note taking** : Take notes that will survive the quantum jump into the future.
 If the insights arrive messed up and hard to find, understand, or even remember, youre future self will never give a fuck.

+# Progressive Summarization
+1. Highlights 3-5% of every book
+2. Take notes of the important 10-20% of them
+3. Summarize the 10-20% of your notes in important points and actionable steps
 - Progressive summarization: Instead of agressively try to note every part of a book, try to capture links for article or explanations or audios from professor.
 Put them in the appropriate folder.
 	- Then later, find your usual links you see.
 Highlight the most important passages, NEVER more than 10 % of the whole stuff.
 And add them in a common storage.
 You may want to include stuff that resonate with you but you can't explain why.
 	- Then comment 20% max of those highlights in a way that'd be easy to contextualize and that your future sefl will immediately grasp

+How do I make my notes more discoverable?
+How do I convince my futur self that does note s are worth rereading?
+May be by having a summary of the most important points.
+And the action steps.